alfonso-torres/eng84_multi_machine_vagrant/README.md

 `app.vm.provision "shell", inline: 'sudo echo "export DB_HOST=mongodb://localhost:27017/posts" >> /home/vagrant/.bashrc'`

-- We proceed to restart our machines and in this way we proceed to connect to the app, access the `app` folder, and execute`sudo node seeds / seed.js` to obtain the information from the database and then launch the app `sudo node app.js`.
+- We proceed to restart our machines and in this way we proceed to connect to the app, access the `cd app` folder, and execute `npm install` to resolve dependencies, `node seeds/seed.js` to obtain the information from the database and then launch the app `node app.js`.
 It should show the message of the port where it is listening.

 - We proceed to access our browser and enter the following link: `http://development.local:3000/posts`